-The 'Mius River Offensive Operation' was a Soviet undertaking, partnered to the north by the 'Izyum-Barvenkovo Offensive Operation', by the South Front to clear the German 6th Army of Heeresgruppe 'Süd' from the Donbass area to the west of the Mius river (17 July/2 August).
+The 'Mius River Offensive Operation' was a Soviet undertaking, partnered to the north by the 'Izyum-Barvenkovo Offensive Operation', by the South Front to clear the German 6th Army of Heeresgruppe 'Süd' from the Donbas area to the west of the Mius river (17 July/2 August 1943).

 The plan created by the Soviet high command ordained that as soon as the Battle of Kursk unfolded in the German 'Zitadelle' offensive, several neighbouring fronts would go over to the offensive so that the Germans would not able able to siphon troops from these areas to reinforce those round the Kursk salient.
 The South-West Front was to launch an offensive toward Barvenkovo, the South Front was to attack from the Matveyev Kurgan region to the west in the direction of Stalino and farther to Melitopol in the 'Mius River Offensive Operation', the Bryansk Front was to drive on Orel, and the West Front was to advance toward Karachev.
 The whole Soviet concept was based on the desire to deprive the Germans of the opportunity to manoeuvre their reserves.

-The Soviet high command allocated to General Polkovnik Fyedor i.
-Tolbukhin’s South Front the task of pinning and then, under favourable conditions and in co-operation with the South-West Front, defeating the German forces in the Donbass group so so preventing the redeployment of any of its strength northward to the Kursk salient where the decisive battles of 'Zitadelle' were taking place.
+The Soviet high command allocated to General Polkovnik Fyedor I. Tolbukhin’s South Front the task of pinning and then, under favourable conditions and in co-operation with the South-West Front, defeating the German forces in the Donbas group so so preventing the redeployment of any of its strength northward to the Kursk salient where the decisive battles of 'Zitadelle' were taking place.

 The main forces of the South Front were General Leytenant Georgi F. Zakharov’s (from 30 July General Leytenant Yakov G. Kreizer’s) 51st Army, General Leytenant Vyacheslav D. Tsvetsayev’s 5th Shock Army, General Leytenant Vasili F. Gerasimenko’s 28th Army, General Leytenant Vasili A. Khomenko’s 44th Army and Kreizer’s (from 30 July Zakharov’s) 2nd Guards Army.
 Air support was the task of General Leytenant Timofei T. Khryukin’s 8th Air Army.